canro91/BaseXml/README.md

 Assert.AreEqual("I Love You", ps);
 ```

+Please, take a look at the Sample project to see how to add new nodes, evaluate an xpath and map a POCO to an xml node

 ### Validations

 BaseXml provides some per-node validations on top of a FluentValidation validator.
 These are some of them: